ds-wizard/science-europe-template/README.md

 ### 1.15.1

-- Fix extra `endif`
+- Fixed extra `endif`

 ### 1.15.0

-- Update for `dsw:root:2.5.0`
+- Updated for `dsw:root:2.5.0`

 ### 1.14.0

-- Switch from `wkhtmltopdf` to `weasyprint` for PDF
+- Switched from `wkhtmltopdf` to `weasyprint` for PDF
-- Improve styling for PDF and HTML
+- Improved styling for PDF and HTML
-- Fix (non-)reference data in data summary
+- Fixed (non-)reference data in data summary
-- Align data openness with the KM
+- Aligned data openness with the KM

 ### 1.13.0

 - Adjusted to template metamodel version 11 (released in DSW 3.20.0)
-- Add versions overview / change tracker table
+- Added versions overview / change tracker table

 ### 1.12.0